mariocasciaro/scatter/README.md

 One of the most powerful features of Scatter is the services framework.
 You can use it to implement extension points, hooks or emit events.

-To define a service, create a function in your module then declare it in your `__scatter` descriptor, using the `provides` property.
+To define a service, create a function in your module then declare it in your `__module` descriptor, using the `provides` property.

 To use a service inject a dependency in the format `svc!<namespace>/<service name>`, then invoke the service using a specific mode:  `sequence()`, `any()`, `pipeline()`.
 Alternatively you can specify the mode directly into the dependency: `svc|sequence!<namespace>/<service name>`